How To Ward Off Spring Depression With Deep Tissue Massage

 Serotonin, also called the "feel-good" hormone, is influenced by sunlight and can impact mood, appetite, and sleep patterns.

-Reflecting on the Year Gone By
+2. Spring Depression Can be Triggered By Reflecting On the Year Gone By

 As the light shines, many of us are doing spring cleaning projects and taking stock in our lives.
 You may be reflecting on how far you’ve come with goals you set for yourself at the beginning of the year.